Are Illinois Records Public?

 - Expunging a Record

 Expunging a record allows interested persons to have a clean slate.
 The record is erased like it never happened.
-Requestors who seek to expunge their records must have completed the supervisions or qualified probations of the arrests and charges.
+According to the Illinois Public Records Act, requestors who seek to expunge their records must have completed the supervisions or qualified probations of the arrests and charges.
 That is, interested persons must not be serving time or on probation.
+When a public record is expunged, it may remain available until all the record custodians are duly informed, and their databases are updated.

-Determining the best public records search database to use often depends on the type of record.
+Determining the best public records search database to use often depends on the record type.
 Several government bodies in Illinois maintain and provide online access to public records via a database.
-For instance, the Cook County Sheriff Department maintains an inmate locator database that provides inmate information to members of the public.
-Lake County through its Clerk of the Circuit Courts maintains a public access system that allows the public access to some traffic, civil, and criminal public records.
-Similarly, the DuPage County Sheriff Department provides public access to the sex offender registry within the county.
+For instance, the Cook County Sheriff's Department maintains an inmate locator database that provides inmate information to members of the public.
+Lake County, through its Clerk of the Circuit Courts, maintains a public access system that allows the public access to some traffic, civil, and criminal public records.
+Similarly, the DuPage County Sheriff's Department provides public access to the sex offender registry within the county.
+Notably, online public records resources are typically the quickest options for obtaining records.
+Third-party aggregate sites are especially touted for allowing interested members of the public to search public records instantly.

 Obtaining a public record in Illinois may take as long as 5 business days to 21 business days.
-The waiting period is most times dependent on the type of record.
+The waiting period is most times dependent on the type of record and the state or local government agency.
 Although government agencies are required to promptly attend to record requests, as established in the Freedom of Information Act 5 ILCS 140/3.
 The Act also specifies that the government body in charge must comply with or deny a record request within 5 business days after receiving the request.
 The body in charge may choose to extend the time frame.
 The extended time is usually up to another 5 business days from the original due date.
 Some of the reasons a government agency may require a time extension include:

 - The request involves a large volume of specific records